Human activity is threatening Biscayne Bay leading to reduced water quality, algal blooms, seagrass die-offs, and fish kill events.

 What can you do?

-Pick up after your dog by using the pet waste stations located throughout the neighborhood.
+- Clean up after your dog using one of the many pet waste stations located in the city.

-Chapter 10 of the City Code requires the removal of animal defecation.
+Chapter 10 of the City Code requires the removal of animal feces.

 Biscayne Bay is one of the most valuable natural resources in South Florida.
 It is an important estuary that provides critical habitat and other ecological, environmental, and economic benefits to the region.
 Designated as an aquatic park and conservation area by Miami-Dade County and enjoyed by millions of residents and visitors every year, the Bay provides habitat for a myriad of fauna and flora including some endangered species.